bevacqua/dragula/readme.markdown

 By default, `dragula` will allow the user to drag an element in any of the `containers` and drop it in any other container in the list.
 If the element is dropped anywhere that's not one of the `containers`, the event will be gracefully cancelled according to the `revertOnSpill` and `removeOnSpill` options.

 Note that dragging is only triggered on left clicks, and only if no meta keys are pressed.
-Clicks on buttons and anchor tags are ignored, too.

 The example below allows the user to drag elements from `left` into `right`, and from `right` into `left`.